valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/01_rUBot_setup_docker.md

 #### **c) Using VScode remote explorer**

-You can install the Extension "Remote explorer" on VScode:
+You can install the Extension "Remote Development" on VScode:

 - Open VScode and connect remotelly to the Raspberrypi with ssh -X ubuntu@192.168.xxx.xxx
 - If you can not connect to the raspberrypi, perhaps you have to regenerate permissions (replace IP-raspberrypi by 192.168.xx.xx):